 The idea for Texas Regional Bank emerged in 2008 when four businessmen recognized the community banking void in their local region caused by the consolidation of privately-held community and regional banks.
 Over the years, locally-owned banks had decreased, reducing the banking choices in many parts of Texas.

-Michael Scaief, Bobby Farris, Tudor Uhlhorn and Bill Elliff, experienced leaders in business and the community, set out to develop a regional banking franchise committed to the success of the community.
-The group identified what had been successful among local regional banks in the past and adopted these strategies as operating principles.
+Michael Scaief, Bobby Farris, Tudor Uhlhorn and Bill Elliff, leaders in business and the community, set out to develop a regional banking franchise committed to the success of the community.
+The group identified what had worked among regional banks in the past and adopted these strategies as operating principles.

 Key objectives in their business plan were to: